|T.S. Eliot astride a John Deere tractor.

 And hot rod tractors.

-Illegal Literature: Toward a Disruptive Creativity and coeditor of Techno-Orientalism: Imagining Asia in Speculative Fiction, History, and Media.
+David S. Roh is author of Illegal Literature: Toward a Disruptive Creativity and coeditor of Techno-Orientalism: Imagining Asia in Speculative Fiction, History, and Media.
 He is assistant professor of digital humanities and Asian American literature at the University of Utah.
 More information: www.davidsroh.com and @drdr78.

 “Illegal Literature is a clear headed look at the copyright protections surrounding authorship and the combined legal, material, and aesthetic construction of authorship over the modern period.”